Car safety features explained

 Electronic brake-force distribution (EBD)

-This development of anti-lock brakes (ABS) automatically distributes brake force between the wheels, helping to minimise stopping distances while bringing the car to a halt predictably and in a straight line.
+This development of anti-lock brakes (ABS) automatically distributes brake force between the wheels.
+This helps to minimise stopping distances while bringing the car to a halt, predictably and in a straight line.

+A development of conventional cruise control that uses radar to maintain a set distance from the car in front.

+Should that car slow down, the system will automatically reduce the vehicle’s speed to match.
+If the car moves out of the way, adaptive cruise control will accelerate back up to the pre-set cruising speed.

 Lane-keeping technology